-verify whether the tokens or attribute certificate was correctly electronically certified and verifies whether the private key used by qualified time - stamping authority CERTUM QTSA, qualified online certificate status protocol authority CERTUM QOCSP, qualified data validation and certification server authority CERTUM QDVCS, qualified delivery authority CERTUM QDA, qualified object deposits authority CERTUM QODA, qualified registries and repositories authority CERTUM QRRA, qualified attribute certificates authority CERTUM QACA to issuance of token and attribute certificate was not disclosed until the token or attribute certificate verification (unless the time included in comply with the requirement of the

-- certain time); status of private key may be verified on the basis of verified corresponding public key. - check the restrictions for using timestamp tokens, certificate status token, data validation and certification server token, delivery token, deposit, registries and repositories tokens and attribute certificate described in this Certificate Practice Statement and stated in agreement with CERTUM.
+- verify whether the tokens or attribute certificate was correctly electronically certified and verifies whether the private key used by qualified time - stamping authority CERTUM QTSA, qualified online certificate status protocol authority CERTUM QOCSP, qualified validation service CERTUM QDVCS, delivery authority CERTUM QDA, object deposits authority CERTUM QODA, registries repositories authority CERTUM QRRA, attribute certificates authority CERTUM QACA to issuance of token and attribute certificate was not disclosed until the token or attribute certificate verification (unless the time included in comply with the requirement of the certain time); status of private key may be verified on the basis of verified corresponding public key. - check the restrictions for using timestamp tokens, certificate status token, data validation and certification server token, delivery token, deposit, registries and repositories tokens and attribute certificate described in this Certificate Practice Statement and stated in agreement with CERTUM.